Suicide Hotline Manager

 Can you just give me an idea of what your training was like?
 What things you were taught or subjects covered ...basic training concepts?
 I am currently writing a book with this job in it and just wanted to get an idea of what things are covered.

-Asked by jwrites almost 11 years ago
+Asked by jwrites over 11 years ago

 You'd be better off contacting a hotline directly and asking about training.
 I'm a little iffy about what I should share because I think it could potentially impact readers of this website who might need to call a hotline one day.

-Asked by Dumbquestionasker about 11 years ago
+Asked by Wright stuff almost 12 years ago

 In Toronto, some people want high barriers on bridges and subway tracks, but opponents say that it's just a waste of money because the person will just kill themselves some other way.
 Are there stats that show whether such barriers truly save lives?